GianLorenzetto/GianLorenzetto.github.io-www/_posts/2016-03-10-apidays-2016-highlights.md

 He did have some other guidance, based around what level of coupling your API and client can successfully support.
 Some scenarios to keep in mind are: Internal versus external; API ownership; Single versus multi-client; Process ownership (are you the thought leader of the process?); Rate of change; and API context sensitivity (how sensitive is your API usage to web client, mobile device, tablet etc).

-He also mentioned using [Postman](https://www.getpostman.com) as a tool for exploring API.
+He also mentioned using [Postman](https://www.getpostman.com) as a tool for exploring APIs.
 I haven't used this before, but looks quite nice.

-# Tim liddlelow (ANZ) -  an API primer (no slides link available)
+# Tim liddlelow (ANZ) -  an API primer

+_[No slides link available at time of writing]_

 This was kind of a surprise.
-He had some really thoughtful stuff to say on designing your APIs, and that APIs are about exposing your business data to a consumer not an app programming interface in the traditional software library sense.
+He had some really thoughtful stuff to say on designing your APIs, and that APIs are about exposing your business data to a consumer not an application programming interface in the traditional software library sense.

 The quote of the conference for me (paraphrasing a little):